 Retail investing is becoming more than just a hobby.
 With the massive gains made by some amateur investors in 2021’s GME frenzy, more and more folks are looking to get in on the action.
-Trading stocks, exchange-traded funds and cryptocurrency is a legitimate way to grow wealth as well as an engaging pastime thanks to the accessible nature of digital trading platforms.
+Trading stocks, exchange-traded funds and cryptocurrency is an engaging pastime as well as a legitimate way to grow wealth thanks to the accessible nature of digital trading platforms.

 Digital investment options have exploded over recent years, subverting the need to hire a broker.
 Investors have many options when it comes to picking a digital trading platform.
 But which retail investing platform brings the most ease of use for the lowest fees: Robinhood or E-Trade?

 Robinhood vs. E-Trade: The Basics

 Robinhood is a browser- and app-based brokerage platform with commission-free trades and “digestible financial news” for amateur investors looking to learn more about the ins and outs of the market.
 Robinhood’s mission is to democratize market trades, not unlike the company’s legendary namesake who evened the financial playing field for the poor.
 Robinhood’s user-centric mission brings new investors into the game without the expense or the pressure of advanced brokerage options.